CARMinesDouai/MultiRobotExplorationPackages/inria_demo/README.md

 # Demo use guide
-This document provides a detail setup guide for the demonstration.
+This document provides a detailled setup guide for the demonstration.

 Table of content:
 1. [Hardware requirement](#hw)